-The Pararoos are Australia’s only national football team in international 7-a-side competition for footballers with cerebral palsy, acquired brain injury or symptoms acquired from stroke.
+The Pararoos are Australia’s only national football team for players with cerebral palsy, acquired brain injury or symptoms acquired from stroke.

 The Pararoos are ready to qualify for their 2019 World Cup.
 But they need your help.